Configuration#

 }

-Keep in mind that both lists have to be of the same length.
+Keep in mind that both lists should be of the same length.

 Note